SSKT7/i3polybar/README.md

 step -2 {Install the fronts given in my fronts folder if necessary}

 step -3 {last step , add polybar in your i3 config.
-You can try my i3 config if you want .If u want to add walpaper like mine , then go go walpaper folder apply apply it.}
+You can try my i3 config if you want .If u want to add walpaper like mine , then go to walpaper folder and apply it.}

-# Issues
+# Issue
- You can see some issue with battery and display module .
+ You may see some issue with battery and display module .
- In this case you have to edit module according to your device
+ In this case, you have to edit module according to your device

 # Keybinds (If you use my i3 config}
-mod (win key)
+mod =win key